caikaidi/note/Femtosecond technology applications.md

 Hardware: Michelso interferometer

 Like in a Michelson interferometer, light in an OCT system is split into two arms — a sample arm and a reference arm.
-When the light from both of the arms has traveled an optical distance that is a difference of less than a coherent length, the combination of reflected light from the sample arm and reference light from the reference arm produces an interferenve pattern.
+When the light from both of the arms has traveled an optical distance that is a difference of less than a coherent length, the combination of reflected light from the sample arm and reference light from the reference arm produces an interference pattern.

 This reflectivity profile, called an A-scan, contains information about the spatial dimensions and locations of structure within the item of interest.
 A cross-sectional tomography, called a B-scan, may be achieved by laterally combing a series of A-scans.